Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Algorithms and Experiments

 While the computational cost of exact all-kNN is not cheap, approximate all-kNN can be performed at nearly linear time in $n$.
 For instance, the algorithm suggested in \cite{DongMosLi11} reports that empirical cost scales like $n^{1.14}$ on average with above 90 percent accuracy.
 Python GraphLearning \cite{Github:GraphLearning} package the Approximate Nearest Neighbors algorithm (ANNOY) \cite{Github:annoy}, which also provides close to linear scaling in $n$. \end{remark}

+\begin{remark}[Intrinsic dimension of $\M$] In practice the intrinsic dimension $m$ of $\M$ often unknown.
+However there are many ways to recover this from the eigenvalues $\lambda_1\leq \cdots\leq \lambda_d$ of the sample covariance matrix $(Y^i-x^i)(Y^i-x^i)^T$.
+There are two big drops in the eigenvalue distribution.
+Near the boundary, eigenvectors sufficiently parallel to the normal direction have smaller eigenvalues due to the absence of points one one side of $\partial\M$.
+However, this gap should not reduce the eigenvalues much more than halving.
+On the other hand, $\lambda_{m+1},\cdots,\lambda_{d}$ are due to curvature, and thus are much smaller compared to the first $m$ when curvature is bounded.
+Thus we may recover the dimension $m$ by for instance, counting the number of eigenvalues before the steepest drop in ratio $\frac{\lambda_{i+1}}{\lambda_i}$. \end{remark}

 We now describe the setting of our numerical experiments.
-Two types of domains are considered: a ball, and an annulus, both with reach $R=0.5$.
+In Figures \ref{fig:dist_bdry}, \ref{fig:subplots}, and \ref{fig:asymp} we consider two types of domains: a ball, and an annulus, both with reach $R=0.5$.
 Recall that this means the ball has radius $R$ and the annulus has inner and outer radii $R_1=R,\, R_2=1.6 R$.
 By the boundary of the ball mean the sphere, and by that of the annulus we refer only to the inner boundary $\{x:|x|=R_1\}$, so we can observe how the test performs when the curvature is negative.
 Thus we test only the points satisfying $|x|\in[R_1,R_2-\rr]$.

 We consider the density function $\rho$ parametrized by the Lipschitz constant $L$.
 The sinusoidal density has the form so that $\sup_{x\in\Omega}|\partial_1\rho(x)|=L$.
 Note that our theory in Section \ref{sec:main} applies to Lipschitz functions that are not necessarily of class $C^1$.
 Indeed, we note that results obtained using the triangular wave density were similar.